owenmoogk/owenmoogk/README.md

 # Owen Moogk
 Hey, I'm Owen, a Mechatronics Engineering Student at the University of Waterloo (graduating in 2027).

 I enjoy solving interesting problems, usually with software and/or hardware.
-Using Altium, Python, React, 3D printing, and SolidWorks to make cool stuff!
+I'm passionate about robotic systems, space travel, motorsport, and energy solutions, and love to travel while working on advanced technology.
+I'm typically using tools like Altium, Python, React, SolidWorks, and 3D Printers to make cool stuff!

 I'm currently working at [Wrmth](https://wrmth.ca) in North Bay as an electrical engineering student, designing and building heated outdoor furniture!